wfjm/w11/doc/w11a_known_differences.md

 # Summary of known differences and limitations for w11a CPU and systems

-This file descibes differences and limitations of the w11 CPU and systems.
+This file describes the differences and limitations of the w11 CPU and systems.
 The issues of the w11 CPU and systems are listed in a separate document [README_known_issues.md](README_known_issues.md).